Tornadoes of 2015: June

-June 4
+June 4 (Colorado)

 On June 4, severe thunderstorms developed over north central Colorado and produced a total of 20 tornadoes, most of which were weak.
 However, there was one EF3 tornado that damaged 25 homes, destroyed three of them, and debarked small trees near Berthoud, Colorado.
 The tornado moved on an unusual westward track and was the first EF3 tornado in Colorado since 2008.
-Another supercell dropped 19 weak tornadoes near Simla, Colorado over the course of about three hours.
+Another supercell dropped 19 weak tornadoes near Simla, Colorado, over the course of about three hours.
 Three of them were rated EF1 and the rest were rated EF0, and some of the tornadoes were anticyclonic.
 In addition, large hail also fell in Boulder and Elbert counties.